 Another panel within Corporate Digitalization covered ‘The Consequence of Cooperation: How Corporate-Start-up Partnership is the Secret Sauce to Success’, incl.
 500 Start-ups partner and True Corporation representatives, while ‘Future of Work and Death of Recruitment: How Machine Learning, AI and Robotics will disrupt Human Resources’ was another interesting session including WorkVenture, GetLinks and TribeHired.

-The main stage saw session within, among others, ‘Start-ups 4.0: Propelling SEA Towards Tech Innovation and Integration’; ‘How to scale FinTeh companies across ASEAN: Challenges & Opportunities that founders should know’ including Roy Teo, Director FinTech & Innovation Group Monetary, MAS (Singapore).
+The main stage saw sessions within, among others, ‘Start-ups 4.0: Propelling SEA Towards Tech Innovation and Integration’; ‘How to scale FinTeh companies across ASEAN: Challenges & Opportunities that founders should know’ including Roy Teo, Director FinTech & Innovation Group Monetary, MAS (Singapore); and Susie A Ruff moderated the panel ‘Corporate Innovation: How Opening Up is a Win-Win Scenario’.

-In attendance were also Anette Nordvall and Fonder/CEO Peter Alexanderson of Covr Security from Sweden who has been picked, among 8 start-ups from worldwide for Bangkok Bank‘s new fintech accelerator programme InnoHub.
+In attendance at TechSauce were also Anette Nordvall and Fonder/CEO Peter Alexanderson of Covr Security from Sweden who has been picked, among 8 start-ups from worldwide for Bangkok Bank‘s new fintech accelerator programme InnoHub.

 The summit also provided spaces for business matching between investors, start-ups and companies, which is expected more than 500 deals would be made in the meeting.